 After that, a team of expert will create a customised treatment plan to help you overcome your addiction.
-The treatment plan often involves substance abuse therapy, detoxification, relapse prevention education, and aftercare planning.
+The treatment plan often involves substance abuse therapy, alcohol detox, relapse prevention education, and aftercare planning.

 3. How long will I have to be in a London rehab?

 This question does not have a definite answer because it depends on many factors including the severity of the addiction, the type of program that you choose as well as how well you respond to your treatments.